comparchsa/calm.github.io/pages/faqs.md

 <details>
 <summary>What I can do to make the most out of this mentorship?</summary>
 <p>
+This mentorship is not intended to be an intern-like relationship (if you sign up for the research track).
+Instead, the goal is to assist your research, by means of brainstorming, getting industry insights, taking feedback on your current project, etc.
-We highly encourage mentees to actively lead the communication, such as reaching out to the mentor and asking for a schedule that works for both.
+During the mentorship, we highly encourage mentees to actively lead the communication, such as reaching out to the mentor and asking for a schedule that works for both.
 For each meeting, we encourage you to be well-prepared to best benefit from each meeting (e.g., prepare a set of slides and/or questions for discussion).